cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 ## 2.2.
 Service Agreement Lifecycle

 The events occurring during the service agreement can be represented within a contract lifecycle.
 This usually consists of three stages in sequence of creation, service execution, and expiration.
+It is recommended to instantiate a `cmns-dt:succeeds` relationship between this three stages as seen in the figure below.
 Each stage will comprise of several events `ContractLifecycleEvent` which occurs multiple times, each represented by an `ContractLifecycleEventOccurrence` instance.
 Each occurrence can include a date time, location, as well as remarks.
 The following subsections will describe the events occurring within each stage of the lifecycle.

 Figure 5: TBox representation of the service agreement's overall lifecycle